Music Appreciation: Slava! by Leonard Bernstein

 Bernstein sure knows how to start with a bang!
 We start with a rush down through the orchestra that ushers in an accompaniment.
 The basses aren’t content with their usual “oom” to someone else’s “pah,” so they add in a run of notes every few beats.
 The lead trombone starts the melody at 0:08, a jaunty tune that slides around a bit.
 Another brass voice takes over at 0:15, followed by a muted trumpet.
 The accompaniment punctuates each shift.
 More voices join the fun at 0:20, continuing the theme through its first half.
 (Note: Composers are great recyclers.
 To hear a previous incarnation of this theme, head over to this video around the 4:15 mark to hear “Grand Old Party” from the Broadway flop “1600 Pennsylvania Avenue”).
 Composers are great recyclers.
 Click To Tweet

 At 0:26, most of the group is in on the action to begin the second half of the theme.
 It starts out very similar to the first iteration, with different voicing and some other little differences (I love how at 0:31 it sounds like the trombone is laughing).
-The tune gets passed around some more and we build toward the end of the theme.
+The tune passes around some more and we build toward the end of the theme.
 There’s a great horn line starting at 0:41 that echoes the melody.
-The final lick (0:44) makes you think it will end on a nice chord, but instead it immediately rushes headlong into a recap of the intro.
+The final lick (0:44) makes you think it will end on a nice chord, but

 However, Bernstein being Bernstein, he doesn’t continue into a repeat of Theme A. He takes through a busy, helter-skelter type of transition to lead us into the next theme.

 (“Pooks” was the name of Rostropovich’s beloved dog.
-This particular outburst is omitted from the band version)
+This particular outburst is, sadly, omitted from the band version)

 Now we settle into an active, yet constrained, accompaniment (1:05) compared to what was happening during Theme A. We’ve moved into 7/8 time.
 There are seven eighth notes per measure, but at this speed, we hear it as a lopsided three beats (1-2-3-4-5-6-7).
 Once the soprano sax solo* begins Theme B (1:11), it’s easier to hear those three larger beats.
 There’s an undulating accompaniment pattern underneath the soloist. (*Thanks to a keen-eared reader that also heard another instrument playing the theme with the sax.
 I thought I heard something, but couldn’t quite tell.
 Based on the instrumentation, I’m wondering if it’s electric guitar.
 Have any of my reader played this in orchestra to know for sure?)